material-motion/material-motion/specifications/runtime/scheduler.md

       return clonedTarget
     })

-**Placeholders**: Allow the event receiver to return a new placeholder instance.
+**Replicas**: Allow the event receiver to return a replica instance.

-A placeholder instance is meant to be used in place of the original target.
+A replica instance is meant to be used in place of the original target.

-One common use of this feature is *view duplication*.
-In this implementation, a visual duplicate of the view is created.
-This duplicate view can be modified with little consequence.
+One common use of this feature is *element replication*.
+The replica element can safely be modified with little consequence.

-Performers are expected to act on the placeholder instance rather than the original target.
+Performers are expected to act on the replica rather than the original target.

 <p style="text-align:center"><tt>/feature: new target event</tt></p>